Copyright 1994 - 2023 Bill's Bible Basics

 2 Timothy 4:2, KJV

-If you are interested in learning a little more regarding the history of the Bill's Bible Basics online ministry, allow me to suggest that you consider reading "The Internet: Our Final Frontier; Your Last Chance".
+If you are interested in learning a little more regarding the early history of the Bill's Bible Basics online ministry, let me suggest that you consider reading my two-part article "The Internet: Our Final Frontier; Your Last Chance?".

 If there is one lesson which I have personally learned over the many years that I have studied the Holy Scriptures, and shared God's Word with others, it is that it is imperative that we all maintain a very healthy dose of humility in our understanding of the Bible.
 This is particularly true when we are discussing prophetic events.
 As I have said before, until something actually happens, we really don't know with absolute certainty, and for anyone to claim otherwise, and to boast that they have figured it all out, is really just foolishness.

 Let's be honest here.
 Trying to properly understand where particular prophetic events should be placed in God's Divine Timeline is not an easy task.
 Even being an expert in human history -- which I am not -- sometimes does not suffice; the reason being that some portions of God's Word are just that cryptic, and that profound, and perhaps it is not time for us to understand them yet, despite the claims that are now being made by some people.
 I am reminded of the following verses:

 "For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts."